On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds: Proof of with Empirical GMRA

-\paragraph{} The proof of \Cref{GeneralApproximation} in this setting follows the same steps as in the axiomatic one.
-First, we give an empirical version of \Cref{cjk'Bound}.
-Then we link $x$ and $x^\ast$ as described in \Cref{ProofAxiomatic} while controlling the difference between empirical and axiomatic but unknown GMRA by \Cref{ImportantBounds}.
-The following extension of \Cref{BoundOfGaussianWidth} will be regularly used.
+\paragraph{} The proof of Theorem \ref{GeneralApproximation} in this setting follows the same steps as in the axiomatic one.
+First, we give an empirical version of Lemma \ref{cjk'Bound}.
+Then we link $x$ and $x^\ast$ as described in Section \ref{ProofAxiomatic} while controlling the difference between empirical and axiomatic but unknown GMRA by Corollary \ref{ImportantBounds}.
+The following extension of Lemma \ref{BoundOfGaussianWidth} will be regularly used.

 \begin{corollary}[Bound of Gaussian width] The Gaussian width of $\M\cup\M_j\cup\widehat\M_j$ can be bounded from above by